Paul Tittl: State Assembly

 In January 2012, Bob Ziegelbauer announced that he would not run for an 11th term in the Assembly.
 Tittl announced his candidacy to succeed Ziegelbauer in April 2012.
 He faced three opponents for the Republican nomination, businessman Mike Howe, Army veteran Barry Nelson, and plumber Jason Sladky.
 Tittl prevailed with 53% of the vote, and went on to the general election against the Democratic nominee, James Brey, Tittl's predecessor as county board chair.
 Tittl won the general election with 57% of the vote.
 He has won re-election six times in the district.

 In the 2015 term, Tittl was appointed chair of the Assembly Committee on Mental Health Reform, he has been chair of that committee and its successor committees since that time, now serving as chair of the Assembly Committee on Mental Health and Substance Abuse Prevention.

 Personal life and family

 Paul Tittl is the youngest of four children born to Frederick and Rita (' Daley) Tittl.
-Frederick Tittl was an Air Force veteran of the Korean War and managed a supermarket in Manitowoc for 27 years, then worked for the The Manitowoc Company until his retirement.
+Frederick Tittl was an Air Force veteran of the Korean War and managed a supermarket in Manitowoc for 27 years, then worked for The Manitowoc Company until his retirement.

 Paul Tittl married Lisa Smith of Mishicot, Wisconsin, on September 6, 1986; they had one son together but divorced.
 Paul later married Julie Lynn Ahrens on April 25, 1992, and became stepfather to her daughter.
 Paul and Julie still reside in Manitowoc.